 Playing with your children gives the kids playmates, demonstrates that you think play is important, and offers you the opportunity to get moving too.
 But kids also can, and should, play independently.
 "Children will learn a lot when they play on their own: problem-solving, conflict resolution, creative self-expression," says Pica.

 Pica suggests the following three games for easy, active family fun.
-You can do them indoors or out.
 Parents can serve as facilitators and cheerleaders, or join in—whatever you're all in the mood for today!

 - Forward, march!
 Have a parade around the house (inside or out).
 Equip everyone with toy musical instruments, or pots, pans, plastic containers, and wooden spoons.
 Take turns taking the lead and setting the pace.
 Make up silly marching steps and cheers.